VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/AssistiveAccess/AssistiveAccess.md

 ## What Assistive Access is for
-The feature is dedicated to enable anyone use their device **independently** regardless of how hard it is for them to use the phone in original mode.
+The feature is dedicated to enable anyone use their device **independently** regardless of how hard it is for them to use the phone in regular mode.

 The technology's task is to **reduce applications functionality** to the point when the possibility that everyone can find app's interface understandable is *maximal*.